 Attrition and pass rates

-Of the 230 students admitted to the Master of Science in Nurse Anesthesia program since 1996, 222 or 97 percent have graduated or are still in the program.
-Eight students have been released or did not complete the program due to health concerns, poor academic performance, or poor clinical performance.
-Our cumulative attrition rate since 1996 is less than 4 percent.
+106 entry level DNAP students have graduated since 2017.
+Since becoming a clinical doctorate program, one student has withdrawn.
+Of the 230 students admitted to the Master of Science in Nurse Anesthesia program since 1996, 222 or 97 percent graduated.
+Eight students were released or did not complete the program due to health concerns, poor academic performance, or poor clinical performance.
+Our cumulative attrition rate since 1996 is less than 2 percent.

 Of the 200 students who have taken the National Certifying Exam since 1996, 99 percent have passed the exam with the first or second testing.